Jiuzhaigou National Park

 Challenges of getting in and out of Jiuzhaigou

 One of the challenges for any trip to Jiuzhaigou is the transportation in and out of the Northern Sichuan as, unlike most other destinations in China, the choice is quite limited.

-Huanglong National Park, another nearby attraction, shares the airport with Jiuzhaigou and it’s closer with about an hour drive.
+Huanglong National Park, another nearby attraction, shares the airport with Jiuzhaigou and it’s closer by about an hour’s drive.

 When planning to fly out of Jiuzhaigou it is important to schedule any connections with a long connecting window.
 It is not uncommon for flights to be significantly delayed upon arrival or departure due to fog that occurs frequently in this mountainous airport.
 The fog and delays are worse during the summer rains.

 There is no train station in Jiuzhaigou, due to the terrain.
 Beside the plane, there are Tourist Buses that run from Chengdu with a few departures each day.
 The most popular is the early morning bus.
 Also, you can hire a private vehicle and driver.